Security for Information, Computing and Network Resources

 - addressing safety or security issues

-* The system administrator will need approval from the Vice-Provost for Academic Services and Technology or the appropriate designee to access specific mail and data for these purposes.
+* The system administrator will need approval from the CIO/Vice Provost for Information Technology Services or the appropriate designee to access specific mail and data for these purposes.

 To the greatest extent possible in a public setting individuals' privacy should be preserved.
 However, there is no expectation of privacy or confidentiality for documents and messages stored on University-owned equipment.

-Systems that are found to pose a threat to the integrity of the information, computing and network resources may have their access to these resources suspended with the Vice Provost for Academic Services and Technology or the appropriate designee.
+Systems that are found to pose a threat to the integrity of the information, computing and network resources may have their access to these resources suspended with the CIO/Vice Provost for Information Technology Services or the appropriate designee.
 The suspension of services will continue until the problem has been remedied and the system validated by Departmental Security Officers for operation within the K-State information, computing and network resources environment.
 The University reserves the right to invoke emergency suspension of services without prior notification if the situation poses a serious threat to the information technology environment.

 The following system requirements represent the minimum standard that must be in place in order to establish and maintain security for University information, computing and network resources.